jonatanpetersson/jp-weld/README.md

 ## Install

-`npm i jp-weld`
+`npm i -D jp-weld`

-- Add `"weld": "node node_modules/jp-weld/weld.js"` to the scripts in your package.json.
+## Setup and usage

-- Initialize a boilderplate by running `npm run weld -- init`
+- Initialize a boilderplate by running `npx weld init`.

-## Usage

-### Requirements

-In project root folder you need this folder structure:
+- In your project root folder you need this folder structure:

 ```
 |-- /src